ethan-santiago-james/ANDIE-University-Project-/README.md

 ### How to operate the application

-- Load the image you want to edit with the use of the open button
+- Load the image you want to edit from your filesystem with the use of the open button
-- Use the rest of the UI features to apply filters, flip, rotate, invert, or colour cycle
+- Use the rest of the UI features to apply filters, flip the image, rotate the image, invert the image, or apply colour filters
 - Save an operations file by clicking Save or Save As
 - Exit the application by clicking Exit
 - Save a copy of your edited image by clicking Export